-Allow the client to walk and enter the room ahead of you while you assess their posture and movement.
+Allow the client to walk and enter the room ahead of you while you assess his or her posture and movement.
 Look for imbalances in movement of the joint(s) crossed by the affected muscle or muscle group or patterns of compensation that may develop to protect the injured structures.
 If the lower body is affected, watch as the client walks or climbs steps.
-If the upper body is affected, watch as the client opens the door, takes off their coat or lifts a pen.
+If the upper body is affected, watch as the client opens the door, takes off his or her coat or lifts a pen.
 If the thorax is affected, notice how the client moves the spine.
 Look for reduced mobility or favoring of one side.
-Watch as the client sits, stands from sitting, lifts or sets down objects, turns to talk to you, and so on to see if they can perform these activities without assistance or if they avoid bearing weight on the affected joint.
+Watch as the client sits, stands from sitting, lifts or sets down objects, turns to talk to you, and so on to see if he or she can perform these activities without assistance or if he or she avoids bearing weight on the affected joint.
 The grade and stage of the strain will influence the level of imbalance and compensation.

 When assessing the client's standing posture, be sure that the client stands comfortably.
-If they deliberately attempt to stand in the anatomic position, you may not get an accurate assessment of their posture in daily life.
+If he or she deliberately attempts to stand in the anatomic position, you may not get an accurate assessment of his or her posture in daily life.
 When strain affects the lower body, the client may stand in a position that keeps weight off the affected joint(s).
 When the upper body is affected, the client may hold the joint in a position that keeps the injured muscle from stretching.
-If the client has a removable device bracing the injured area, ask them to remove it if it is possible to bear the weight without it so that you can get an accurate picture of the strength of the injured muscles.
+If the client has a removable device bracing the injured area, ask him or her to remove it if it is possible to bear the weight without it so that you can get an accurate picture of the strength of the injured muscles.